happyren/Reading-notes/InternetNotes.md

 Trade-offes:

-1. Setup time vs Address parsing time
+1. Setup time vs Address parsing time: Virtual circuit takes longer to setup, but less time on actual address parsing.

 2. Destination address used in datagram are longer than circuit numbers used in VC because they have a global meaning.